 Now we’ll create your custom signup form on your WordPress site.

 Once your WPForms Mailchimp addon is active, you need go to WPForms » Add New to create a new form.
-Then, on the setup screen, you need to name your form and select the Newsletter Signup Form template.
+On the setup screen, name your form and select the Newsletter Signup Form template.

 WPForms will create a simple newsletter signup form.

-You can add additional fields by dragging them from the left column to the form.
-You can select the fields on the preview side of the screen to customize them or to rearrange their order.
+You can add additional fields by dragging them from the left column onto the form.
+You can also click the fields on the preview side of the form builder to customize them or to rearrange their order.

 In this tutorial, we’ll be asking for the user’s birthday.
 So, let’s add a Date / Time field by dragging and dropping it from the menu.